-Spanish Conversation and Culture 1 - Summer School Grades 9-11 | 1 credit conversation course, with a cultural component, based on practical application.
+Spanish Conversation and Culture I - Summer School

+This is an intensive situation-oriented conversation course, with a cultural component, based on practical application.
 The course is intended for students participating in our exchange with a partner school in Lima, Peru.
 Pre-departure instruction prepares students to function in everyday situations and conversational exchanges to be encountered during their two- to three-week home-stay with a Peruvian family.
 While in Peru, students attend regularly scheduled classes and immerse themselves in Spanish language and culture.
 This course offering is dependent upon student interest and the availability of qualified teacher chaperones.
 Each student produces and submits a project upon completion of the home-stay.